-Gymnastics Ireland apologise to black girl not given medal
+Gymnastics Ireland apologises to black girl not given medal

 As part of Gymnastics Ireland's investigation into the incident, the official involved "expressed deep regret for what they described as an honest error".

 Gymnastics Ireland said a written apology from the official was issued.
-It also said the girl did get her medal afterward the ceremony.
+It also said the girl did get her medal after the ceremony.

-However, the Irish Independent on Sunday, quoting the girl's mother anonymously, said she believed Gymnastics Ireland had failed to publicly apologise and she intended to take the matter to the Gymnastics Ethics Foundation in Switzerland.
+However, the Irish Independent on Sunday quoted the girl's mother anonymously saying she believed Gymnastics Ireland had failed to publicly apologise and she intended to take the matter to the Gymnastics Ethics Foundation in Switzerland.

-The new statement issued on behalf of Gymnastics Ireland said: "On behalf of the Board and staff of Gymnastics Ireland we would like to unreservedly apologise to the gymnast and her family for the upset that has been caused by the incident at the GymStart event in March 2022.
+The new statement issued on behalf of Gymnastics Ireland said: "On behalf of the board and staff of Gymnastics Ireland we would like to unreservedly apologise to the gymnast and her family for the upset that has been caused by the incident at the GymStart event in March 2022.

 "What happened on the day should not have happened and for that we are deeply sorry.